nre-learning/nrelabs-curriculum/lessons/lesson-31/stage3/guide.md

 When this completes, not only are the resources created on Junos but also Terraform creates a state file which can be inspected really easily.

 We can check on Junos that both the BGP peer is established and the interface is configured correctly.
+Don't forget to stop the ping with `ctrl+c`!

 ```
 show interfaces em4
 show bgp summary
+ping 10.31.0.13
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx1', 2)">Run this snippet</button>